Recent developments on Oka manifolds: Oka manifolds, Campana specialness, and metric properties

-{\bf Metric positivity and Oka manifolds.} The definitions of Kobayashi hyperbolicity and of Oka properties only use the complex structure of the manifold, and they do not involve any auxiliary structures such as hermitian or K\"ahler metrics and their curvature properties.
-Nevertheless, it has been known since 1938 when Ahlfors \cite{Ahlfors1938} proved his generalization the Schwarz--Pick lemma, that hyperbolicity has a tight relationship with metric negativity.
-A sweeping generalization of the Ahlfors lemma was given by S.-T.\ Yau \cite{Yau1978AJM} in 1978, leading to the theorem that every compact Hermitian manifold with negative holomorphic sectional curvature is hyperbolic \cite[Theorem 3.7.1]{Kobayashi1998}.
-See also the article by Osserman \cite{Osserman1999} discussing the connections between the Ahlfors--Schwarz--Pick lemma and the comparison principles in differential geometry.
-More recently, Diverio and Trapani \cite{DiverioTrapani2019} and Wu and Yau \cite{WuYau2016IM,WuYau2016CAG} independently proved that a compact connected complex manifold $X$, which admits a K\"ahler metric whose holomorphic sectional curvature is everywhere nonpositive and is strictly negative at least at one point, has positive canonical bundle $K_X$.
-(See also Tosatti and Yang \cite{TosattiYang2016} and Nomura \cite{Nomura2016}.)
-Hence, such a manifold $X$ is projective and of general type, and therefore it does not admit any dominating holomorphic map $\C^n\to X$ with $n=\dim X$.
+In a related direction, Kobayashi and Ochiai \cite{KobayashiOchiai1975} proved in 1975 that a compact complex manifold of general Kodaira type is not dominable by Euclidean spaces, hence it is not Oka.
+More recently, Wu and Yau \cite{WuYau2016IM,WuYau2016CAG} (2016) and Diverio and Trapani \cite{DiverioTrapani2019} (2019) proved that a compact connected complex manifold $Y$, which admits a K\"ahler metric whose holomorphic sectional curvature is everywhere nonpositive and is strictly negative at some point, has positive canonical bundle $K_Y$.
+(See also Tosatti and Yang \cite{TosattiYang2017} and Nomura \cite{Nomura2018}.)
+Hence, such a manifold $Y$ is projective of general type, and therefore it does not admit any dominating holomorphic map $\C^n\to Y$ by Kobayashi and Ochiai \cite{KobayashiOchiai1975}.

-In light of these results, one may naturally wonder whether the Oka property, which is the very opposite of Kobayashi hyperbolicity, has a relationship with metric positivity, as suggested by several known examples.
+In light of these results, which broadly speaking suggest that negativity properties of hermitian metrics imply rigidity properties of holomorphic maps into the given manifold, one may wonder whether there is a relationship between the Oka property of a complex manifold and positivity of complete hermitian or K\"ahler metrics on it.
+Evidence for this comes from the Frankel Conjecture, solved affirmatively by Mori \cite{Mori1979} (1979) and Siu and Yau \cite{SiuYau1980} (1980), saying that a compact K\"ahler manifold with positive holomorphic bisectional curvature is biholomorphic to a complex projective space, and hence is Oka.
+(Mori's theorem holds under the weaker assumption that the manifold has ample tangent bundle.)
+This was generalized by Mok in 1988 whose main result \cite[Main Theorem]{Mok1988} implies the following.